Last update: 2 months ago

-Grab the spray bottle with vinegar and spray the stains.
-It’s important that you put just enough and don’t go overboard.
+Grab the spray bottle with the pee cleaning solution and spray on top of the urine stains.
 Make sure the area is reasonably damp but not soaking wet.
-After that let it sit for five to ten minutes.
+Let it sit for five to ten minutes.
 This is the optimal time for the vinegar to do its magic.

-After the time has passed put a lot of paper towels on top of the vinegar and try to soak as much as you can.
+After 10 minutes put towels on top of the vinegar and try to soak as much as you can.
 This will prepare the mattress for the next step.

 The next step is identical to the method we showed you previously.
 Put baking soda(or your nice smelling mattress cleaning powder) on top of it and let sit for one to two hours.
 After that, just like above, vacuum everything away.

 Everyone deserves a snack in the bed once in a while.
 However, eating in bed sometimes leads to spilt liquids on the mattress.

 We would suggest that you act fast and remove the bedding.
 If you are fast enough, this may be sufficient to retain the mattress clean.

 If the mattress is stained, we recommend that you use upholstery shampoo as soon as possible and clean the stained area.
 If you don’t have an upholstery shampoo, you can substitute it with liquid soap and warm water.